I have forgotten

 Started in 2004, the site has been designed in response to problems that we (its creators) had in finding a well-documented and easily-navigable library of numerical C/C++ code that was also affordable.
 In particular we wanted high-quality software that can be used in both commercial environments (where it can be incorporated into proprietary software) and into open-source software systems.
 Furthermore, we wanted an 'automatic' system, that allowed users to both submit code on their terms and license (and download) other peoples software as they need it.
 This is in direct contrast to other numerical libraries.

-Having built an initial library of C/C++ code, we now wanted to make the library as accessible as possible to a wide audience (our underlying question we always ask ourselves is 'could our mothers use this?').
-For this reason we have introduced into CodeCogs v3 Instant Calculators that allow most components on the website to be used through the site itself.
+Having built an initial library of C/C++ code, we now wanted to make the library as accessible as possible to a wide audience.
+For this reason we have introduced into CodeCogs Instant Calculators that allow most components on the website to be used through the site itself.
 Not only does this allow developers to test the underlying code, but for many users they can do all the calculations they need right through the website.
-For the more intensive users, components can also be downloaded as Microsoft Excel addins.

 Over 2007, we started getting an increasing number of request from user wanting our Equation editor on their website.
 This was a system we developed to help us document our numerical pages, but clearly it had wider appeal.
-It soon became apparant that we we could allow anyone to use this system to create equations for the there website, forums and blogs.
+It soon became apparent that we we could allow anyone to use this system to create equations for their websites, forums and blogs.
 Today, the equation editor is used on well over 15000 website and we generate over 2 million equations a day.

-Recognising the populatity of the equation editor, we turned our attention to Excel, which is another system where mathematical equations (or formulas) are central to the platform, yet we felt there was no nice way or easyily view them in a natural form.
-This has led to the create of our Excel Equation Render Addin (We're still looking for a better name), which has been trialed over 2009 and will be launched for Excel 2007 & 2003 in May 2010.
+Recognising the popularity of the equation editor, we turned our attention to Excel, which is another system where mathematical equations (or formulas) are central to the platform, yet we felt there was no nice way or easily view them in a natural form.
+This has led to the creation of fxRender.

 We greatly value your support and suggestions, so please contact us anytime.